-Connect Assignments: These are online assignments that are to be completed by each student on assigned dates within a 12-hour period.
-The assignments should take no longer than 20 minutes.
+Connect Assignments: These are online assignments that are to be completed through access to CONNECT (as purchased with the text book) by each student within a 12-hour period on assigned dates.
+Each assignment should take no longer than 20 minutes.
+The submissions are graded within CONNECT and students will have access, through CONNECT, to their grades one hour after the deadline for each assignment.
 Please ensure that you have access to CONNECT before class 2.
+There are a total of four (4) CONNECT assignments, worth 2.5 marks each, for a total of ten (10) marks toward the final course grade.